is now available! Read about the new features and fixes from November.

 Quick Fixes

-The add imports Quick Fix when using Pylance allows you to quickly complete import statements.
-First, begin by typing a package name within the editor.
-You will notice a Code Action is available to automatically complete the line of source code (as long as you have the module installed within the environment).
-Hover over the text (marked with a squiggle) and then select the Code Action light bulb when it appears.
-You can then select from a list of potential imports.
-Adding an import
+When using Pylance, the add import Quick Fix enables you to quickly complete import statements for modules that are installed in your environment.
+As you start typing a package name in the editor, a Code Action is available to automatically complete the line of source code.
+Hover over the text (marked with a squiggle) and select the Code Action light bulb.
+You can then select from the list of potential imports.

 This Code Action also recognizes some of the popular abbreviations for the following common Python packages: numpy as np, tensorflow as tf, pandas as pd, matplotlib.pyplot as plt, matplotlib as mpl, math as m, scipi.io as spio, and scipy as sp, panel as pn, and holoviews as hv.